smitpi/PSConfigFile/docs/docs/Remove-ConfigFromPSConfigFile.md

 ```

 ### -PSDrive
-Name of the psdrive to remove.
+Name of the PSDrive to remove.

 ```yaml
 Type: String[]